Friday, July 29, 2011

 Thursday, July 7, 2011

-T minus two days until I move into the new apartment and this is what my current place looks like:
+T minus two days until I move into the new apartment and things are a bit... messy.

 I feel a bit like I'm living in a maze!
 Bobbing and weaving to get from one room to the next.
 Thank goodness I'm not a sleep walker :) The box count is up to 17 so far.
 Books, movies, games, and most of my kitchen items are stowed away until they reach their new home.